Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/IaaS.md

 #### Services Description

-These services enable organizations or individuals to deploy and manage Virtual Machines (VMs) without the need to maintain their own physical servers.
+These services, deveoloped by Leonardo, enable organizations or individuals to deploy and manage Virtual Machines (VMs) without the need to maintain their own physical servers.
 They provide users with virtualized computing resources—such as CPU, memory, storage, and networking—hosted on a managed and shared physical infrastructure.
 The services are implemented using the Proxmox virtualizer, with a customized version offering Confidential Computing capabilities.
 Each user operates in a logically isolated environment, sharing the underlying hardware with other tenants.
 Data from physical resources is encrypted and kept secure during all phases of use (at rest, in transit, and in use), leveraging the Confidential Computing paradigm.
 Depending on the resource pool required by each individual organization, the most suitable service can be selected from the four available types: